BMI · Body mass index

 - Less accurate for older adults and pregnant people.

-- Uses cutoffs developed primarily from European populations; may not apply equally across all ethnic groups.
+- Cutoffs were developed primarily from European populations and may not apply equally across all ethnic groups.

 For a fuller metabolic picture, combine BMI with waist circumference, body composition, blood pressure, and fasting glucose — all things your provider will review.